 Pass-through taxation with LLCs means that the company avoids the double taxation typical of corporations.
 The Internal Revenue Service (IRS) views LLCs as sole proprietorships or partnerships depending on how many members the business has.
 Sole proprietorships are categorized as disregarded entities, meaning that the profits and losses of the business pass through to its owner.
 Owners of pass-through entities pay personal taxes on the income of the company, but the company itself isn't responsible for taxes.

 LLCs are ideal because they allow for this pass-through taxation typical of sole proprietorships, but provide liability coverage that sole proprietorships don't.
 When a business owner manages properties through an LLC, the appreciation in value of the properties and the income from renters aren't susceptible to tax penalties.

 Multi-member LLCs also enjoy pass-through taxation, but each of the members is required to file a Schedule C or K Form or Form 1065 when they file their income taxes.
 This form reports any shares of profits or losses they got from the LLC that year.
 The LLC itself is still not subject to taxation.

 Starting an LLC for real estate purposes is a popular option for modern entrepreneurs.
 Thanks to the many benefits including liability protection and taxation.

 If you need help buying a house under an LLC, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.